vijaygolla8/product-api/README.md

 ## Overview

-Service to provide the single source of truth for:
+Service to provide the single source of truth for: Product information Supports GET, POST, PUT operations, basic schema validations, using in-memory database.
-Product information

 # Local Development